taniarascia/laconia/README.md

  [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity) [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](https://GitHub.com/Naereen/StrapDown.js/releases/) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?)](http://gitub.com/taniarascia/laconia/compare) [![Minimum PHP Version](https://img.shields.io/badge/php-%3E%3D%207.1-8892BF.svg?style=flat-square)](https://php.net/)

 Laconia is a personal project created by Tania Rascia to learn the fundamentals of programming and modern web development from scratch.
-The main goals of the project are to learn MVC (Model View Controller) architecture, the OOP (Object-Oriented Programming) paradigm, routing, modern development practices, and how to tie it all together to make a functional web app.
+The main goals of the project are to learn MVC (Model View Controller) architecture, the OOP (Object-Oriented Programming) paradigm, routing, authentication, security, modern development practices, and how to tie it all together to make a functional web app.

 Laconia runs on PHP 7.2 and MySQL.
 It uses Composer to autoload classes and  configuration and utility files, as well as future tests through PHPUnit.
 Node.js is used to compile Sass to CSS via npm scripts.
-The CSS framework is [Primitive](https://taniarascia.github.io/primitive), which doesn't count as a framework because I made it from scratch as well.
+I utilized [Primitive](https://taniarascia.github.io/primitive), my Sass workflow, for the styles.

 Please feel free to fork, use, comment, critique, suggest, improve or help in any way.

 ## Installation

-Laconia is not currently available online anywhere, but here is how you can download it, install it, and play around to your heart's content.
+View the [live test](https://laconia.test) or install a local copy with the instructions below.

 ### Install Apache, MySQL, and PHP